mity/mctrl/README.md

 ### Build with Mingw-w64

 It's recommended to use out-of-source-tree builds, so create e.g. a directory `build` in the main mCtrl directory.
-(If you choose to build in other directory, replace the `..` in the following instructions with path pointing to the root mCtrl directory.)
+(If you build in directory located elsewhere, replace the `..` in the following instructions with the path pointing to the root mCtrl directory.)

 To build with MSYS + [mingw-w64](http://mingw-w64.org) + Make:

 ```sh
 $ mkdir build
 $ cd build